aurbano/aurbano.eu/_posts/wp/2008-05-28-get-full-domain-from-users-url-in-php.md

 categories:
   - General talk
 ---
-#

-If you are still interested after having read that huge title, sorry, I just couldn’t put that in fewer words…
-What I’m going to post here is a php function that will create a standard url from a user-inputted url so that any string will be converted to a functioning url.
+What I\'m going to post here is a php function that will create a standard url from a user-inputted url so that any string will be converted to a functioning url.

 First it will convert all characters to lowercase: